vijayanant/vijayanant.github.io/content/posts/architectural-quantum-modular-deployable-architecture/index.md

 You've embraced microservices, split your system into neat, independent services, and celebrated the promise of agility.
 Yet, a familiar frustration persists: every time your "Orders" team wants to deploy a small change, they find themselves coordinating with the "Inventory" team, the "Payments" team, and sometimes even the "Notifications" team.
 What gives?

 This isn't microservices; it's a **distributed monolith**, and the culprit is hidden deployment coupling.
 This guide gives you the diagnostic tool to find the problem, and the architectural patterns to fix it.
+This post focuses on a critical concept within software architecture, building upon the foundational ideas explored in my [From Patterns to Practice series]({{< ref "/series/from-patterns-to-practice" >}}).

 ## The High Price of Hidden Coupling